wusai2333/trib/doc/lab2.md

 - `Backs []string` These are the addresses of the back-ends.
 These are the back-ends that the keeper needs to maintain.
-- `Keepers []string` These are the addresses that the keeper will listen on so that all the keepers can talk to each other.
-For Lab2, there will be only one keeper, and for that, you don't have to listen on this address, since nobody will ring the bell.
+- `Keepers []string` These are the addresses that the keepers might listen on.
+Lab2 will have only one keeper; in Lab3, there will be at least three keepers.
 - `This int` The index of this keeper (in the `Keepers` list).
 For Lab2, it will always be zero.
 - `Id int64` A non-zero incarnation identifier for this keeper, usually derived from system clock.
-For Lab2, this fields does not matter.
+For Lab2, since the keeper will never crash, this fields does not matter.
 - `Ready` A ready signal channel.
 It works in a way similar to how `Ready` works in `trib.BackConfig`.
-The difference is that when a `Ready` is received on this channel at *any* of the keepers, the distributed bin storage should be ready to serve.
-So if you need to initialize the physical back-ends in some way, make sure you do it before you send a signal over `Ready`, and don't forget to send a `false` to `Ready` when the initialization fails.
+When a `true` is received on this channel, the distributed bin storage should be ready to serve.
+Therefore, if you need to initialize the physical back-ends in some way, make sure you do it before you send a signal over `Ready`, and don't forget to send a `false` to `Ready` when the initialization fails.

-A keeper can do whatever it wants to do, but a keeper should do no more than maintaining the bin storage in a consistent state.
-A keeper should understand the how a bin storage client translates the keys, but should not need to parse anything further in the keys or values.
+The keeper can do whatever it wants to do, but the keeper should do no more than maintaining the bin storage in a consistent state.
+A keeper should understand how a bin storage client translates the keys, but should not need to parse anything further in the keys or values.
 This means that with `NewBinClient()`, `ServeBack()` (implemented in Lab1) and `ServeKeeper()` calls, they should together provide a